 Traditional Snowmobile Course is an introductory course of approximately 8 hours and is designed for the snowmobile rider with little or no experience in snowmobile operation.
 The course includes classroom training and a hands-on riding performance course.
 Although the course is designed for youth ages 11-15, it may be taken by anyone who desires to take an introductory snowmobile course.

-CD Snowmobile Course is offered for both youth and adults.
-Upon completion of the CD, youth ages 11-15 are then required to attend a classroom review and hands-on riding performance course to receive a certificate.
+An online Snowmobile Course is offered for both youth and adults.
+Upon completion of the course, youth ages 11-15 are then required to attend a classroom review and hands-on riding performance course to receive a certificate.
 Adults ages 16 and up print and mail the temporary certificate and mail it with the appropriate fee to the MN DNR.
 A snowmobile safety certificate is issued to graduates of both snowmobile safety courses.

 The classroom courses are taught by VOLUNTEER INSTRUCTORS with the assistance of Minnesota Conservation Officers.
-For general information on snowmobile safety training classes or to obtain the snowmobile safety CD, please call 1-888-646-6367, 651-296-6157 or 800-366-8917 or .
+For general information on snowmobile safety training classes please call 1-888-646-6367, 651-296-6157 or 800-366-8917 or .
 Safety course information can also be found on the DNR’s web site or MnUSA’s website.

 Driving a snowmobile is quite easy.
 It is always recommended that first-time riders attend a safety class and carefully watch the Safe Riders!
 Safety Video, which highlights important segments of snowmobile training.